 As you may recall, these resolutions initiated by the core group enjoyed the strong support of Member States as they benefited from many co-sponsors and were adopted by consensus.
 Considering that they were the first initiatives in the field, it can be safely stated that such strong support reflects States’ high level of interest in exploring the role of local governments in the promotion and protection of human rights.

-Meanwhile, it is equally important to note that as evidenced by the draft version of final report, the Advisory Committee has successfully discharged its mandate set forward by the resolutions to prepare for a research-based report on the issue.
+Meanwhile, it is equally important to note that, as evidenced by the draft version of final report, the Advisory Committee has successfully discharged its mandate set forward by the resolutions to prepare for a research-based report on the issue.
 In particular, I would like to commend the committee on the progress that it has made in the further elaboration of key elements, including the definition of local government, the concept of a human rights city, the main challenges facing local governments as well as best practices for ensuring local implementation of human rights.

 In addition, as the room for local governments to contribute to the promotion and protection of human rights broadens, it is becoming evident that ensuring better implementation of local governments’ activities requires more support as well as the active participation of civil society actors.
 In this regard, we would like to take note with appreciation that the current draft identifies the role of civil society in assisting local governments with adopting a human rights-based approach as well as monitoring and assessing their work.